jmurp7385/shipt-github-followers/README.md

 ### Unmodified Boilerplate code
 - bin/www

+### Middlewares
-- [node-persist](https://github.com/simonlast/node-persist): I chose node persist to keep persistent data
+- [node-persist](https://github.com/simonlast/node-persist): I chose node persist to keep persistent data of the current username and what pages of followers have been loaded.

 -[winson](https://github.com/winstonjs/winston):I used winston and morgan for logging since they are the mose recoomemnded and popular middlewares for logging.